mlflow/mlflow/docs/source/tutorials/introductory/logging-first-model/step3-create-experiment.rst

 In order to navigate to the MLflow UI server, we simply have to use a web browser and enter:

 .. code-block:: text
-    :caption: The MLflow UI url

         http://127.0.0.1:8090

-Once navigating to the url, you will see the default experiment with no run data.
+Once navigating to the url for the MLflow UI, you will see the default experiment with no run data.

 .. figure:: ../../../_static/images/tutorials/introductory/logging-first-model/default-ui.gif
    :width: 1024px